Where we collect personal data via our websites, it will be obvious to you that you’re providing personal data and how we will be using it.

 If you call our office, and where we already have your information stored in our customer CRM database, we may use this information to verify your identity before helping with your enquiry.
 If you call us as a potential customer, we will ask for the minimal information we need to provide any information relating to your call.
 We will complete our records with details of your query and if required note information that was given to you.

-Any emails we receive are stored on our CRM and locally on our computers within our email client.
+Any video images and photos made during our courses, and any emails we receive are stored on our CRM and locally on our computers within our email client.
 Access to them is protected via user accounts.

 Disclosure of information